CANDCstudio/tomorrowstarted/README.md

       max-inline-size: none;
     }

-We first set up a scale as a global definition for which we use the the `rem` unit for a wide variety of applications by defining `--s0` and producing equations off of `--ratio` that we can then arbitrarily set.
+We first set up a scale as a global definition for which we use the the `rem` unit for a wide variety of applications by defining `--s0` and producing equations off of `--ratio`, creating proportional curves.

 We also define `--measure` using the `ch` unit that will inform the maximum dimensions of any elements on the website in our universal definitions (`max-inline-size: var(--measure);`).
-Meaning here that nothing can be longer than `75ch`.
+We set that at `75ch`, 75 character units atr the given scale.

 Though we quickly amend possible unintended issues by setting certain important global exclusions using `max-inline-size: none;`.